Academic Master

 English, Reviews

 This episode is very significant.
 It facilitates the flow of the plot.
-At this stage, Odyssey is advised and guided on how to conduct himself and what to do and when.
+At this stage, Odyssey is advised and guided on how to conduct himself what to do and when.
 Skipping this scene means that Odyssey would not get to know how to hold himself or what to avoid.
 He might as well have ended dead by taking Helio’s cattle.
 He would not know how to repent for his sins of blinding his son, and he would have to face the wrath of the god.

 Conclusively, Odyssey is a legendary individual who, despite being mortal, was recognized as a good.
 He is the main character who undergoes numerous scary moments, and frightening episodes yet remains focused on getting home.
 He is determined, and throughout the poem, he is seen as a committed person.
 His keenness in listening to his crew members shows that he was a real leader who was concerned with the welfare of his men and took into account their words, opinions, and suggestions.
-He is also right in keeping his promises since after leaving the underworld, he gave his crew member, Elpenor, a decent and honorable death as a sailor.
-The character of Odyssey was desirable and impressive despite his heroic and legendary attributes.
+He is also right in keeping his promises since after leaving the underworld, he gave his crew member, Elpenor, a decent and honourable death as a sailor.
+The character of the Odyssey was desirable and impressive despite his heroic and legendary attributes.

 Work Cited